 Welcome to the Purple Class page!
 I'm Mr Lawrence, Offham's Year 4 teacher - a West Ham and Tampa Bay Buccaneers fanatic and owner of the three(and a half)-legged dog, Nemo.
 Purple Class may recognise me (I should hope so as I taught them most of last year!) and I really enjoy being the teacher for such a bright and vibrant class.
-I work with Ms Bartlett (the school's local chicken expert) and - our brand new Teaching Assistant - Miss Graham.
+I work with - the newly married - Mrs Wilson (formerly Ms Bartlett - the school's local chicken expert) and - our brand new Teaching Assistant - Miss Graham.

 Learning in Year 4 is fantastic!
 We are lucky enough to study some great Topic lessons this year starting with United Kingdom before moving on to others like Romans and Vikings as the year progresses.

-The topic for this term will be 'States of Matter'.
+We will be continuing with 'States of Matter'.
 We will be working towards the enquiry question of 'What affects the rate at which ice cubes melt?'
 In order to answer this, we will first be comparing and grouping materials into solids, liquids and gases; we will observe how some materials change states when heated or cooled; and we will be identifying the part that evaporation and condensation play in the water cycle and make the link between these and temperature.

 Art / D.T

-Purple Class will be doing Netball on a Tuesday as well as Tag Rugby each Wednesday with Miss Roots.
+Purple Class will be doing Dance on a Monday as well as Basketball each Wednesday with Miss Roots.
 Please make sure that your child has their full PE kit in school at all times.
 At the very least, they should have a t-shirt, shorts and plimsolls in school.

-We will learning about Judaism this term with a particular focus on how special of a relationship Jews have with God.
+We will learning about Christianity this term with a particular focus on Christmas.

 French and Music will continue as usual.
 In Music, the children will be learning to play the ukulele with Mrs Hurst.